riya461/riya461/README.md

       I am a Btech Computer Science student from Kerala.
   </p>

-  - I find my interest in Web Development, Flutter, solving problems and coding for fun.
+  - I find my interest in Web Development, Machine Learning,  solving problems and coding for fun.
   - 🔭 I’m currently working on improving my skills and learn more about exciting topics.